kevinjung13/expat-guide/README.md

 ## `Tools`

-The tools used for this project are: TypeScript, Next JS, Float UI, Storybook and Tailwind CSS.
+The tools used for this project are: TypeScript, Next JS, Float UI and Tailwind CSS.
+Storybook was NOT used for this project, as I felt I need to learn more about it.

 ## `Contact Details`